Let’s bring regenerative agriculture to NYC.

 • Speakers: Cortlandt Meyerson (Why Regenerative), Jackson Baris (Why Regenerative)

-• Speakers: Angela Ferguson (Braiding the Sacred), Spencer Lyons (Haudenosaunee Hawk Clan), Lea Zeise (United South and Eastern Tribes)
+• Speakers: Angela Ferguson (Braiding the Sacred), Spencer Lyons (Haudenosaunee Hawk Clan), Lea Zeise (United South and Eastern Tribes, Inc.)

 Angela Ferguson of Braiding the Sacred other leaders are working to have traditional seed varieties returned to their communities.
 This session will explore the role of seedbanks, the process of rematriation, and the challenges of reclaiming and growing ancestral seeds.
 Following the panel, attendees will have the opportunity to participate in a Barter & Trade Market outside the main lecture hall.